choosedigital/api-spec/resources/Music.md

 ## Service Check

-This is a simple sanity check to make sure your authentication is working properly.
+This is a simple sanity check to make sure your header authentication is working properly.
 Can also be used to check that the service is up.

 ### URL
 > http://apistg.choosedigital.net/music